Architecture Guide

 Dual-Window Broadcast

-AssemblyAI replies with partial and final transcription JSON.
-Main Process broadcasts the text to both the Chat Window and the Dynamic Island Window simultaneously using webContents.send().
+Finalized transcription JSON is broadcast to both the Chat Window and the Dynamic Island Window via webContents.send().

 Dev Tip: Press F10 to grab the last finalized transcript and send it directly to the AI chat engine as a prompt — voice-to-AI in one keystroke.